-36. EDUCATIONAL ASSISTANCE
+35. EDUCATIONAL ASSISTANCE

 The City promotes continuing education if this education will better equip the employee to do his/her job.
-An employee is allowed to receive reimbursement for a maximum of three (3) courses per semester/quarter/block.
+An employee is allowed to receive reimbursement for a maximum of \$7,500 per fiscal year beginning with fiscal year 2021 (July 1, 2020 - June 30, 2021).
 This benefit is available to an employee who has successfully completed his or her initial probationary period of employment.

-To be eligible for this benefit an employee must have demonstrated during his/her employment with the City, prior to application, that his/her elementary and secondary public school training is sufficient and adequate for extended study and training and that such informal education and training is compatible and commensurate with the employee's chosen extended study and training.
+To be eligible for this benefit an employee must have demonstrated during his/her employment with the City, prior to application, that his/her education is sufficient and adequate for extended study and training and that such education is compatible and commensurate with the employee's chosen extended study.
 The employee's selected courses must be approved in writing and in advance by their department head and the Human Resources Department.
 The selected courses of study must be helpful to the employee in his or her present work and basic advancement or must be in support of a major that is helpful to the employee in his or her present work and basic advancement.
 Requests will not be unreasonably denied.